-The Quaker Trail wends its way around the Quaker Village residential area in northwest Uxbridge, passing through some of the most historic areas of the town’s past, with access to the Uxbridge-Scott Museum.
-The trail may be entered from a number of access points.
+The Quaker Trail winds around the Quaker Village residential area in northwest Uxbridge.
+It passes through some of the most historic areas of the town’s past and accesses the Uxbridge Historical Centre.
+The trail can be entered from a number of access points.
 The following description therefore refers to the numbers on the map.
-There is access to another Town Trail, the 2.5 km.
-South Balsam Trail, across from Brock St.
+The Quaker Trail also connects to the South Balsam Trail and Butternut Trail.

-The North loop is 2.2 kms and suitable for all ages & abilities.
+The North loop is 2.2 kms and suitable for all ages and abilities.
 The South loop is 1.7 kms with some slight slopes.

-- A pathway leads from the trail to the Uxbridge-Scott Museum, a treasure trove of information and artifacts relating to Uxbridge’s past, when it was a small but thriving hamlet.
-The museum is the site of the first school in the township, a log building built in 1817.
+- A pathway leads from the trail to the Uxbridge Historical Centre, a treasure trove of information and artifacts relating to Uxbridge’s past, when it was a small but thriving hamlet.
+The Historical Centre is the site of the first school in the township, a log building built in 1817.
 This was replaced by a frame schoolhouse, which was in turn replaced by a brick building (1924), which now stands in the museum “village”.
-There are also displays depicting three prominent residents: Lucy Maude Montgomery, who wrote the “Anne of Green Gables” children’s books; Glenn Gould, world-renowned pianist, and artist David Milne.
+There are also displays depicting three prominent residents: Lucy Maud Montgomery, who wrote the “Anne of Green Gables” children’s books; Glenn Gould, world-renowned pianist, and artist David Milne.
 Picnic tables are available on the grounds, and lots of room for kids to play.

 - This area was where Joseph Gould, one of Uxbridge’s pioneers, built his home.
 The Gould family owned all the land covered by the trail, and sold parts of it in 1914 to the Carmody family, who farmed the land until selling it in 1952.
 It continued to be used as pasture land until the 1980’s, when the Quaker Village development started.
 Note the “Carmody” name on a nearby street.